Carole King: 1980s

-In 1988, she starred in the off-Broadway production A Minor Incident, and in 1994, she played Mrs Johnstone on Broadway in Blood Brothers.
+In 1994, she played Mrs. Johnstone on Broadway in Blood Brothers.
 In 1996, she appeared in Brighton Beach Memoirs in Ireland, directed by Peter Sheridan.
+That same year, she released the live album The Carnegie Hall Concert: June 18, 1971.

+In 1997, King wrote and recorded backing vocals on "The Reason" for Celine Dion on her album Let's Talk About Love.
+The pair performed a duet on the first VH1 Divas Live benefit concert.
+King also performed her song "You've Got a Friend" with Dion, Gloria Estefan, and Shania Twain, as well as "(You Make Me Feel Like) A Natural Woman" with Aretha Franklin and others, including Mariah Carey.
+In 1998, King wrote and performed "Anyone at All" for the film You've Got Mail, starring Tom Hanks and Meg Ryan.

 2000s

 In 2000, King was asked to record a version of her hit song "Where You Lead" as the theme song for the show Gilmore Girls.
 She rewrote a few lyrics to fit the mother-daughter story.
 She often performs this song with her daughter, Louise Goffin.
 She rarely performed the song after its original release due to the rise in the Women's liberation movement and falling out of favor of the sentiment behind the lyrics.
 King agreed to revamp the song to be, "something more relevant."
 The song became strongly associated with female friendships and family members.

 In 2001, King appeared in a television ad for the Gap with her daughter.
 She performed a new song, "Love Makes the World", which became a title track for her studio album in autumn 2001 on her own label, Rockingale, distributed by Koch Records.
-The album includes songs she wrote for other artists during the mid-1990s and features Celine Dion, Steven Tyler, Babyface and k.d. lang.
+The album includes songs she wrote for other artists during the mid-1990s and features Celine Dion, Steven Tyler, Babyface, and k.d. lang.
 Love Makes the World went to 158 in the US and No. 86 in the UK.
 It also debuted on Billboard′s Top Independent Albums chart and Top Internet Albums chart at No. 20.
 An expanded edition of the album was issued six years later called Love Makes the World Deluxe Edition.
 It contains a bonus disc with five additional tracks, including a remake of "Where You Lead (I Will Follow)" co-written with Toni Stern.